Quick Tips: Safely Giving Over-the-Counter Medicines to Children

 - Never increase a dose because your child seems sicker than before.
 If your child isn't getting better, call your doctor.

-- Talk to your child's doctor before switching back and forth between doses of acetaminophen and ibuprofen.
+- Talk to your child's doctor if you're thinking about switching back and forth between doses of acetaminophen and ibuprofen.
 When you switch between two medicines, there is a chance your child will get too much medicine.
+The goal of using either medicine should be to make your child comfortable rather than to make the fever go away.
+You will know the medicine is working if your child is acting like themself again or feeling better.

 Store medicines safely